Battle of Haifa (1948): Aftermath

 On 23 April Moshe Carmel declared Martial Law in the town.
 On the same day units from the Irgun moved into parts of downtown Haifa.
 Two days later the Haganah forced them to withdraw in a confrontation that resulted in some Irgun casualties.

-Some reports speak of looting and attacks on civilians.
+After the fall of the city there was widespread looting by Zionist forces in Arab areas.
 Moshe Dayan was appointed to administer abandoned Arab property in the city.
-He instituted a policy of collecting anything the army could use and storing it in Zahal warehouses, with the rest distributed among Jewish agricultural settlements.
+He instituted a policy of collecting anything the army could use and storing it in warehouses, with the rest distributed among Jewish agricultural settlements.
 Golda Meir, who was consulted, agreed with this policy.